 Three main configurations dominate the market (Industrial Truck Association, 2023):

-- Low-level order pickers (LOPs): For picking under 12 feet
+- Low-level order pickers (LOPs): For picking under 12 feet (ideal for small warehouses with lower racking)

-- High-level order pickers: Reach up to 40 feet
+- High-level order pickers: Reach up to 40 feet (require LO licence in Australia)

-- Turret trucks: Combine order picking with very narrow aisle capability
+- Turret trucks: Combine order picking with very narrow aisle capability (most space-efficient option)

 Benefits of Using Order Picking Forklifts

-Warehouses report 45% faster order fulfillment with picker forklifts (Logistics Management, 2023):
+Warehouses report 45% faster order fulfillment with picker forklifts (Logistics Management, 2023): These “order picking forklift truck” advantages explain their rapid adoption across Australian warehouses.

 - Reduce labor costs by 30% through improved efficiency